 Because there are so many factors involved in the relationship between menopause and weight gain, there’s no easy answer to this.

 On average, perimenopause lasts between four and eight years, after which your hormones may settle.

-Just remember, any changes you make in your lifestyle to counteract menopausal weight gain should be sustainable if you want them to have a long-term effect.
+Just remember, any changes you make in your lifestyle to counteract menopausal weight gain need to be sustainable if you want them to have a long-term effect.

 How can I stop menopause weight gain?

-Well, you can’t necessarily, but you can create healthy habits that benefit you in all sorts of ways.
+Well, you can’t necessarily, but you can create healthy habits that benefit you in all sorts of ways:

-- Manage your intake of salt, sugar, and saturated fats.
+- Manage your intake of salt, sugar, and saturated fats: Need we say more?

-- Consider taking supplements.
-Some menopause supplements may be able to help with weight loss.
+- Consider taking supplements: Some menopause supplements may be able to help with weight loss.